 Boeing warns of more delays after supplier finds another problem with 737 jets

-Boeing says its supplier has discovered another problem with fuselages on its 737 jets that might delay deliveries of about 50 aircraft
+Problem discovered with fuselages on its 737 jets that might slow down deliveries of about 50 aircraft

 Boeing reported another problem with fuselages on its 737 jets that might delay deliveries of about 50 aircraft in the latest quality gaff to plague the manufacturer.

-Boeing Commercial Airplanes CEO Stan Deal said in a letter to Boeing staff seen Monday that a worker at its supplier discovered misdrilled holes in fuselages.
+Boeing Commercial Airplanes CEO Stan Deal said in a letter to Boeing staff seen on 5 February that a worker at its supplier discovered misdrilled holes in fuselages.
 Spirit AeroSystems, based in Wichita, Kansas, makes a large part of the fuselages on Boeing Max jets.

 The problem was discovered by an employee of the supplier of the fuselages who notified his manager that two holes might have not been drilled according to specifications, Deal said.